gabriel-suau/shallow-water-equations-solver-ter/README.md

-# Saint-venant solver
+# TER

-Saint-Venant solver is a C++ code for solving the 1D and 2D Saint-Venant equations using the Finite Volumes Method.
+C++ solver for the 1D Saint-Venant equations using the Finite Volumes Method.

 Work in progress...